+Provision 2.2 of the Code requires Independent Directors to make up a majority of the Board where the Chairman is not independent.
 Although the Chairman is not independent and the Independent Directors of the Company do not make up majority of the Board, the Board and NC are satisfied that the Board has an appropriate level of independence and diversity to enable it to make decisions in the best interests of the Group.
 With the Non-Executive Independent Directors making up half of the Board, it provides an independent element on the Board capable of exercising objective judgment and no individual or group is able to dominate the Board's decision making process.

-The Group has a majority of four (4) out of six (6) directors on the Board who are non-executive Directors and thus, comply with Provision 2.3 of the Code.
+The Group has a majority of four (4) out of six (6) Directors on the Board who are non-executive Directors and thus, comply with Provision 2.3 of the Code.

 The NC has reviewed the size and composition of the Board and Board Committees and is of the view that the current Board composition provides diversity and has the appropriate mix of expertise and experience.
 The Company does not have a Board diversity policy but it consists of professionals from various disciplines.
 Notwithstanding that, the NC may consider appointing new director(s) in the future to enhance the core competencies and governance review of the Board.
-Additionally, during the financial year, the Group undertook a review of the roles and responsibilities of the Board Committee.
-Accordingly, a re-constitution of the NC was effected on 27 May 2019.
+In reviewing the Board composition and succession planning, the NC will consider the benefits of all aspects of diversity, including functional and domain skills, knowledge, experience, cultural and educational background, gender, age, tenure and other relevant aspects of diversity of perspectives appropriate to its business, so as to avoid groupthink, foster constructive debate, and enable the Board to make decisions in the best interests of the Company.

 The Board collectively possesses the necessary core competencies such as accounting, finance, business, investment, industry knowledge and strategic planning experience.
-Each director has been appointed based on the strength of his calibre, experience and stature and is expected to bring a valuable range of experience and expertise to contribute to the development of the Group's strategies and the performance of its business.
+Each Director has been appointed based on the strength of his calibre, experience and stature and is expected to bring a valuable range of experience and expertise to contribute to the development of the Group's strategies and business performance.
 The Board considers that the present Board size facilitates effective decision-making and is appropriate for the nature and scope of the Group's operations.

 All Directors other than the managing director (or any Director holding an equivalent appointment) are subject to retirement and re-election at least once every three (3) years in accordance with the Company's Constitution.
+However, under Rule 720(4) of the Catalist Rules, all directors have to submit themselves for re-nomination and re-appointment at least once every three (3) years.
 The independence of each Non-Executive Independent Director is reviewed annually by the NC in accordance with the Code.
 The NC adopts the Code's definition of what constitutes an Independent Director in its review.